sysfatal/sysfatal.github.io/vlc.md

 When a function is imported, the linker:

 - stores its name as a string in the  `.dynstr` section
-- creates a corresponding symbol in `.dynsym`.
-The offset for the corresponding string is stored in the `st_name` field.
+- creates the corresponding entry for the symbol in `.dynsym`.
+The offset for the corresponding string in the `.dynstr` section is stored in the `st_name` field of the entry.
 - adds a relocation entry in `.rel.plt` that refers to that symbol

 The relocation specifies the destination through the `r_offset` field,